envoyproxy/data-plane-api/docs/root/api-v1/http_filters/buffer_filter.rst

   }

 max_request_bytes
-  *(required, integer)* The maximum request size that the filter will before the connection manager will stop buffering and return a 413 response.
+  *(required, integer)* The maximum request size that the filter will buffer before the connection manager will stop buffering and return a 413 response.

 max_request_time_s
-  *(required, integer)* The maximum amount of time that the filter will wait for a complete request before returning a 408 response.
+  *(required, integer)* The maximum number of seconds that the filter will wait for a complete request before returning a 408 response.